-Lifestyle intervention, with its three core components of diet, physical activity and behaviour change [9] remains the essential first step in achieving weight loss, but the reality is that even when offered in the context of a clinical trial, such as The Action for Health in Diabetes (Look AHEAD) study [10], this only results in modest sustained weight loss (4 kg difference from control) and weight regain is common.
-It is however important to note that such interventions do improve vascular risk factors such as lipids, blood pressure and microalbuminuria at least in the short term and also improve quality of life [11].
-The primary analysis of the Look AHEAD study did not show vascular benefit, although risk factors were improved most in those participants with greater weight loss [12].
-Bariatric surgery is effective, but currently only a minority of Patients are able to access this treatment option [6].
-This review will focus on the use of medication, and will consider appropriate use of glucose-lowering drugs that result in weight loss, or of treatments specifically indicated to aid weight loss and weight maintenance to support the treatment of people with diabetes in their efforts to lose weight.
-The focus will largely be on type 2 diabetes, but consideration will also be given to type 1 diabetes where appropriate evidence exists.
+Lifestyle intervention, with its three core components of diet, physical activity and behaviour change [9], remains the essential first step in achieving weight loss.
+However, the reality is that, even when offered in the context of a clinical trial, such as the Action for Health in Diabetes (Look AHEAD) study [10], intensive lifestyle intervention only results in modest sustained weight loss (~4 kg difference from control participants) and weight regain is common.
+It is, however, important to note that such interventions do improve vascular risk factors such as lipids, blood pressure and microalbuminuria, at least in the short term, and also improve quality of life [11].
+The primary analysis of the Look AHEAD study did not show any vascular benefit of lifestyle intervention, although vascular risk factors were improved, mostly in those participants with greater weight loss [12].
+Bariatric surgery is effective for weight loss, but currently only a minority of individuals are able to access this treatment option [6].
+This review will focus on the use of medication for weight management, and will consider the appropriate use of glucose-lowering drugs that result in weight loss, or of treatments specifically indicated to aid weight loss and weight maintenance, to support individuals with diabetes in their efforts to lose weight.
+The focus will largely be placed on type 2 diabetes but consideration will also be given to type 1 diabetes where appropriate evidence exists.

 Glucose-lowering diabetes medication and weight change